CodeYourFuture/syllabus-archive/CONTRIBUTING.md

 To contribute to the Code Your Future syllabus, fork and open a pull request to [this repository](https://github.com/CodeYourFuture/syllabus).
-Contributions are strictly through approved Pull Requests, even for administrators of the repo.
+Contributions are accepted strictly through approved pull requests, even for administrators of the repo.

 Since this repository is the blueprint of our syllabus we allow different